theodi/p2p/results/index.md

 <h3>Overall statistics</h3>

 <p>The total amount of P2P loans in the sample was <strong>£378.3 million</strong>.
-In the data, the UK market from Oct 2010 to May 2013, we can identify 48,891 investors and 59,851 recipients (see Methodology for details and caveats).
+In the data, the UK market from Oct 2010 to May 2013, we can identify 48,891 lenders and 59,851 recipients (see Methodology for details and caveats).
 Table 1.1 shows the average loan and Figure 1.1 and 1.2 the whole distribution across lenders and recipients.</p>

 <p>The unit of analysis is a loan part.
 In total there are 13,924,547 loan parts.
-A borrower who takes out a loan of £2,000 may receive the money from hundreds of different lenders.
+A recipient who takes out a loan of £2,000 may receive the money from hundreds of different lenders.
 Vice versa, a lender may subdivide her investment into many loans.
 A typical (median, see explanation) amount for a loan part is £10.
 However, in a small number of cases the investment per loan part is substantially larger.</p>

 <h6>Table 1.1 Descriptive statistics for lenders and recipients</h6>